Skip to content

 Format: Layer, Start, End, Style, Name, MarginL, MarginR, MarginV, Effect, Text

-Dialogue: 0,0:00:01.00,0:00:05.00,Default,,0,0,0,,This is the first subtitle
+Dialogue: 0,0:00:01.00,0:00:05.00,Default,,0,0,0,,This is the first subtitle line

-Dialogue: 0,0:00:06.00,0:00:10.00,Default,,0,0,0,,This is the second subtitle
+Dialogue: 0,0:00:06.00,0:00:10.00,Default,,0,0,0,,This is the second subtitle line

-Field Explanation:
+Field Explanations:

-• Example: 0, indicates the default layer level.
+• Example: 0, meaning default layer.

-2. Start: Subtitle start time, in the format hours:minutes:seconds.milliseconds.
+2. Start: Subtitle start time, format hours:minutes:seconds.milliseconds.

-• Example: 0:00:01.00, indicates that the subtitle starts at 1 second.
+• Example: 0:00:01.00, meaning subtitle starts at 1 second.

 3. End: Subtitle end time.

-• Example: 0:00:05.00, indicates that the subtitle ends at 5 seconds.
+• Example: 0:00:05.00, meaning subtitle ends at 5 seconds.

 • Example: Default, uses the style named Default.